 3. Using free website builders – Although the templates can be good for businesses, I haven’t seen a really good one for Affiliates.
-My personal opinion is that these can be great for SMBs that hand out cards and want their customers to have somewhere to go, but they are probably not the best option for Affiliates making them a common mistake Affiliates make.
+My personal opinion is that these can be great for SMBs that hand out cards and want their customers to have somewhere to go, but they are probably not the best option for Affiliates.

-5. Trying to build the world’s largest shopping mall – This is another common mistake Affiliates make.
-Many build “The world’s largest shopping mall with the best deals and selection of stores”.
+5. Trying to build the world’s largest shopping mall – Many new Affiliates build “The world’s largest shopping mall with the best deals and selection of stores”.
 The reality is this is a banner farm and there are already a million of these exact same sites out there.
 You will probably not build the world’s largest or best shopping mall and chances are that even if you did, it won’t be unique enough to bring in visitors, rank and drive sales.

 6. Building a wiki – Building niche wikis can still work to make money online, but the mistake Affiliates make is that they don’t build it the right way with quality content and continue to update it.
 This was a large trend a long time ago and many are trying to do it again…but you also have to remember that Google started to not rank these sites as well and doesn’t always like them.

-7. Building a directory – Directories are another common mistake Affiliates make.
+7. Building a directory – Directories are another common mistake made by new Affiliates (even some old ones).
 They exist, they rarely rank and probably won’t make you money.
 However, having a directory as part of your site or creating a well optimized and high quality directory that gets repeat users can still work.

 8. Building a search engine – Unless it is very niche and you have a ton of money to spend driving traffic to it, don’t bother.
 Then again, if you have a really unique way to compete and beat Google, Bing, etc… then go for it.

-9. Creating a coupon farm - This is like a coupon site and is another common mistake new Affiliates make.
+9. Creating a coupon farm - This is like a coupon site and is another common issue with new Affiliates.
 They either get a blog and start listing deals or they buy a template and try creating coupon sites.
 Here is how to create a coupon site if you want to know how to build one and a strategy that may still work.

 Affiliate Mistakes by Ads and Monetization